dispatchmy.ai specialist agent

 Build a manager agent and give it specialist subagents — browsing, research, email, code.
 Each has its own prompt, model, and tool set.
 The manager plans, pulls from memory, and delegates with a tight brief.
 Each subagent's session can be continued, or a new session can be started.
 Specialists can delegate further.
 Work completes without a single agent drowning in context.

-Any agent can be another agent's tool.
+Any agent can be another agent's tool — composable multi-agent workflows.

 Once you configure an agent, it shows up to its parent as just another tool to call.
 No depth limit.
 No circular references.
 Any agent you build becomes reusable across every workflow that needs it.